divaga/pos-qs-workshop/README.md

 ### Install PostgreSQL as data source

-Create EC2, use t3.small and use default VPC
+Create EC2 using Amazon Linux 2 AMI, use t3.small and use default VPC and open port 22 for SSH

 Install postgreSQL